rhiga2/notes/computer-science/ai/deep-learning.md

 ```

 ## Multi-Headed Attention
+* Each attention head takes input $X$ and produces triplet $(K, Q, V)$.
+Thus each head has it's own set of three weight matrices.
+* Intuition is that each attention head focuses on different aspects of the input.

 ## Masked Attention
 * Given a sequence keys and values.
 We sometimes don't want a later key-value to be retrieved by query.
 * We want to mask out scores before normalization with softmax.